Join the people who believe the world needs women’s world-changing leadership

 Mostly!

-I am proud of my accomplishments and I love the work that, "No!" has made me do.
+I am proud of my accomplishments and I love the work that, "No!"

-I have written books, papers and news articles, spoken in schools, parliaments, conference rooms and coffee shops, explored history - and fashion and food! - and trained women in places as different as Italy, Zambia, Venezuela, Guyana, Nigeria, China, Bangladesh, the United States, Jordan, Trinidad and Tobago, and Montserrat,
+I have written books, papers and news articles, spoken in schools, parliaments, conference rooms and coffee shops, explored history - and fashion and food! - and trained women in places as different as Italy, Zambia, Venezuela, Guyana, Nigeria, China, Bangladesh, the United States, Jordan, Trinidad and Tobago, and Montserrat, among many others.

 My work is expressed through thought leadership and advocating for women in life, leadership and politics.